Meditator-hkx/Meditator-hkx.github.io/Research/anti-caching-optimization.md

 ## Why Anti-caching DBMS needs NVM

-1. Since the DRAM space is limited, the whole database may exceed the available memory size, thus a few (cold) data tuples should be evicted to external storage.
+Since the DRAM space is limited, the whole database may exceed the available memory size, thus a few (cold) data tuples should be evicted to external storage.

+Anti-caching adopts disk as the anti-cache, which becomes a serious IO bottleneck.
+With the emerging non-volatile memory, we can use much more access-efficient storage device.

+Suppose cold tuples are organized and evicted into NVM, the bottleneck then occurs in the procedure of software design of eviction block merging and cold tuple retrieval.

+Then what other components should make a change for it?

+The evicted table should make a change: it tracks the cold data not using block ID anymore, but the explicit NVM address.

+For adaptive eviction, the problem is even tougher: how can the adaptive eviction framework be promoted exploiting the potential of NVM?

+**ONLY REPLACEMENT IS FRA FRAM ENOUGH**